Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

 - Sticker Framework
   - C# sticker API has been added.
 - Text Input Framework
-  - Vietnamese and Thai language has been supported in the Tizen reference IME.
+  - Vietnamese and Thai language support has been added in the Tizen reference IME.
   - The inputmethod C# API set to set preedit cursor position and set the callback to get input hint has been added.
-  - wayland inputmethod interface has been updated as the latest open source.
+  - Wayland inputmethod interface has been updated as the latest open source.

 #### Fixes